MetaMask/metamask-extension/docs/confirmations.md

 - Connecting to dApps
 - Giving permissions to dApps
 - Sending Eth
-- Transfering tokens
+- Transferring tokens
 - Signing data
 - Interacting with Snaps
 - Adding Ethereum networks

-It is vital any new confirmations are implemented using best practices and consistent patterns, to avoid adding complexity to the code, and to minimise the maintenance cost of many alternate confirmations.
+It is vital any new confirmations are implemented using best practices and consistent patterns, to avoid adding complexity to the code, and to minimize the maintenance cost of many alternate confirmations.

 As we try to maintain a clean boundary between the UI and background page, the effort to implement a new confirmation can also be split accordingly.